Freemasonry in Italy: Re-establishment in the Risorgimento

 The Risorgimento, or unification of Italy, is generally taken to have commenced with the acquisition of most of Northern Italy by Victor Emmanuel II of Sardinia, and unfolded over several years as diplomacy and Giuseppe Garibaldi's conquests extended the new kingdom.
 The resurgence of Freemasonry dates from the same year, as a new lodge was formed in Turin, followed by other cities, including Rome.
 Twenty-two of these lodges met on 26 December 1861 and proclaimed the Grand Orient of Italy on 1 January 1862.
 The diplomat Costantino Nigra was elected Grand Master, and Garibaldi was named as honorary Past Grand Master.
 The new Grand Orient only claimed jurisdiction over the three basic degrees of craft masonry.
 However, four other bodies had already arisen claiming to govern the Ancient and Accepted Scottish rite (of 33 degrees) for their part of Italy.
 These were at Palermo (where Garibaldi had been elected Grand Master), Naples, Turin and Livorno.
 Opposition to the Grand Orient centred on Naples, while the Grand Orient refused to recognise any of the Scottish Rite bodies.
 While the Grand Orient continued to grow, it was only recognised in Belgium and France.
 In 1863, internal dissension led to all but one of the Grand officers resigning, and their places being taken by Scottish Rite masons.
 The new arrangement merely led to a re-alignment of the divisions in Italian Freemasonry.
 Between 1864 and 1867 there were four Grand Bodies in Italy, By 1867 the Grand Orient was based in Florence, and had about 150 lodges.
 Two Scottish Rite Councils existed in Palermo and one in Milan.
 Garibaldi personally intervened.
-His masonic congress in Naples in 1867 started a process of unification of the grand bodies, which was completed in 1873 when the Supreme Council of Palermo amalgamated with the Grand Orient.
+His Masonic congress in Naples in 1867 started a process of unification of the grand bodies, which was completed in 1873 when the Supreme Council of Palermo amalgamated with the Grand Orient.

-On April 21, 1901, the Grand Orient opened its new headquarters in Palazzo Giustiniani in Rome.
+On 21 April 1901, the Grand Orient opened its new headquarters in Palazzo Giustiniani in Rome.
 A disagreement over secularism in elementary schools led in 1908 to the secession of the Supreme Council of Ancient and Accepted Scottish Rite.
 The stated reason for dissension was the increasing politicisation of the Grand Orient.
-On March 21, 1910, this body established the Grand Lodge of Italy, with Protestant pastor Saverio Fera, a former adherent of Garibaldi, as Grand Master.
+On 21 March 1910, this body established the Grand Lodge of Italy, with Protestant pastor Saverio Fera, a former adherent of Garibaldi, as Grand Master.
 From its headquarters it became known as the Grand Lodge of Piazza del Gesù.

+In 1904 the first lodge of Le Droit Humain was installed in Rome by Annie Besant.
+The subsequent lodges were organized into a Federation in 1916.
+Le Droit Humain is the oldest Freemasonry for Men and Women in Italy.